tashminlsbu/green-cart-sales-customer-insights/README.md

 # Green Cart Ltd. | Sales & Customer Behaviour Insights

-## Overview
+## Project Snapshot
-This project analyses sales and customer behaviour for **Green Cart Ltd.**, a UK-based e-commerce company focused on eco-friendly household products.
-The work was completed to support a Q2 performance review and focused on turning raw sales, product, and customer data into clear business insights and recommendations.
+This project analyses sales and customer behaviour for **Green Cart Ltd.**, a UK-based e-commerce company specialising in eco-friendly household products.

+Using Python, I cleaned and merged sales, product, and customer datasets to uncover trends in revenue, loyalty value, discount performance, delivery delays, and regional behaviour.
+The final output combined technical analysis with business-focused recommendations for a non-technical audience.

-## Objective
+## Business Problem
-The aim of this project was to:

-- clean and merge multiple datasets
+Green Cart Ltd. needed clearer insight into:

+- which product categories generate the most revenue
+- whether discounts increase sales volume
-- create useful business features
+- which customer segments create the most value
-- analyse revenue, customer behaviour, and delivery performance
+- where delivery performance is falling behind
+- how customer signup patterns relate to purchasing behaviour

+## What I Delivered
+- cleaned and standardised raw datasets
+- merged sales, product, and customer data into one analytical dataset
+- engineered new features such as revenue, order week, price band, days to order, email domain, and delay flag
+- created summary tables and visualisations
-- answer key business questions with data
+- answered key business questions from the brief
-- provide practical recommendations for the business
+- produced practical recommendations based on the findings

-## Dataset
-The analysis used three datasets:

-- `sales_data.csv`
-- `product_info.csv`
-- `customer_info.csv`

 ## Tools Used
 - Python